seofernando25/info2_devoir/README.md

 # ITI 1521 Devoirs

-Collaborative repository for solutions of the devoirs from ITI 1521
+Collaborative repository for solutions of the devoirs from ITI 1521 (Winter 2020)